CorentinBrtx/image-stitching/README.md

 The implementation is strongly based on the 2007 paper **Automatic Panoramic Image Stitching using Invariant Features** by Matthew Brown and David G. Lowe : <http://matthewalunbrown.com/papers/ijcv2007.pdf>

+## Install

+Clone the repository, and run the following command:

+    pip install -r requirements.txt

 ## Usage

 Simply put all your images in a single folder (possibly images of different panoramas), and run the following command: